 application deadline.
 Can I still apply?

-Students who miss the application deadline should contact the Bachelor's-Master's advisor (Scott Statland, 212-998-8160, email@example.com) to see if it is still possible to apply after the deadline.
-Decisions as to whether to allow students to apply late are made on a case-by-case basis.
+Students who miss the application deadline should contact the Bachelor's-Master's advisor (Scott Statland, 212-998-8160, firstname.lastname@example.org) to see if it is still possible to apply after the deadline.
+Decisions as to whether to allow students to apply late are made by the Master's program on a case-by-case basis.